shubam3/CCI_TESTBED_DOCS_PUBLIC/source/software_architecture/oran/non-rt.rst

 Conclusion
 ---------
 The Non-RT RIC is a key component of the O-RAN architecture, enabling AI/ML-based intelligence in the RAN.
 It provides a platform for hosting rApps that implement control logic for RAN elements, enabling optimization of RAN performance and resource utilization.
 The Non-RT RIC, along with the Near-RT RIC, forms the intelligence layer of the O-RAN architecture, enabling the vision of an open, intelligent, and programmable RAN.

+For a step-by-step walkthrough and practical usage, see the :ref:`Non-RT RIC Experiment <non_rt_ric_experiment>` in the Sample Experiments section.